tymyrddin/green/source/docs/unmentionables/internet.md

 ----

 Thank you both for mentioning the unmentionables.
 I wish to argue that it is a systematic problem, not a conglomeration or loose confederation of separate disciplines and individual choices.
 If that is true, merely improving the parts of a system will not improve the whole.
-Every problem is part of "The Mess", and the "Big Security Mess" includes all the messes that besiege globalising complex societies.
+Every problem is part of "The Mess", and the "Big Security Mess" includes all the messes that besiege globalising complex capital, and the incentives it instills.